mt-digital/UncMod/README.md

 For this project, we used the [Sherlock cluster at Stanford University](https://www.sherlock.stanford.edu/) to run our simulations at scale.
 The main data can be created by running [`./main.sh`](main.sh) from the root directory on a Slurm cluster.
-Examine `main.sh` to see which Slurm scripts are executed, each of which use call [`scripts/run_analysis.jl`](scripts/run_analysis.jl), passing the appropriate parameters for the given partition of the input parameter space.
+Examine `main.sh` to see which Slurm scripts are executed.
+Each Slurm script runs [`scripts/run_analysis.jl`](scripts/run_analysis.jl), using the user-provided parameters for the given partition of the input parameter space.
 `scripts/run_analysis.jl` reads command-line arguments, then sets up and runs computational experiments using code from [`src/experiment.jl`](src/experiment.jl).

 To perform all computational experiments we analyzed, run also [`sl_expected.sh`](sl_expected.sh), which runs the homogenous all-social-learner